Nicolas Sarkozy: Libyan campaign financing case

 Former Libyan leader Muammar Gaddafi allegedly paid €50 million to Sarkozy in exchange for access.

 Shortly after his inauguration as President of France in 2007, Nicolas Sarkozy invited Libyan leader Muammar Gaddafi to France over the objections of both the political opposition and members of his own government.
 The visit marked the first time Gaddafi had been to France in more than 35 years and, during it, France agreed to sell Libya 21 Airbus aircraft and signed a nuclear cooperation agreement.
 Negotiations for the purchase of more than a dozen Dassault Rafale fighter jets, plus military helicopters, were also initiated during the trip.

 During the 2011 Libyan Civil War – a conflict in which France intervened – Saif-al-Islam Gaddafi said in an interview with euronews that the Libyan state had donated €50 million to Sarkozy's 2007 presidential campaign in exchange for access and favors by Sarkozy.

 Investigative website Mediapart subsequently published several documents appearing to prove a payment of €50 million, and also published a claim by Ziad Takieddine (disclaimer by the same person in another video) that he had personally handed three briefcases stuffed with cash to Sarkozy.
 French magistrates later acquired diaries of former Libyan oil minister Shukri Ghanem in which payments to Sarkozy were mentioned.
 Shortly thereafter, however, Ghanem was found dead, floating in the Danube in Austria and thereby preventing his corroboration of the diaries.

 In January 2018, British police arrested Alexandre Djouhri on a European Arrest Warrant.
 Djouhri was an associate of Sarkozy and had refused to respond to a French judicial summons for questioning over allegations he had helped launder Libyan funds on behalf of Sarkozy.

 On 25 September 2025, Sarkozy was convicted of criminal association in the Libyan financing case and sentenced to five years in prison and a €100,000 fine.
 He was acquitted of other charges and announced he would appeal, while the court ruled the sentence enforceable pending appeal.
 The verdict came two days after the death of key accuser Ziad Takieddine.

 On 21 October 2025, Sarkozy entered La Santé Prison in Montparnasse to commence his five-year term in segregation.
 Lawyers have applied for his release.
 On 10 November 2025, a court ordered his release under judicial supervision pending an appeal trial scheduled in March 2026.
+On 26 November, the Court of Cassation upheld Sarkozy's conviction.

+Sarkozy spent roughly 20 days in prison.
+Sarkozy has stated he is innocent and that he plans to prove it in his upcoming 2026 appeal trial.

+In December 2025, Sarkozy published a memoir of his spell in prison, entitled A Prisoner's Diary.